 - EDI (Telecom)

-Technical Support Specialist at Travel Syndication Technology, 2018 to Present
+Technical Support Engineer at Travel Syndication Technology LLC — 2018 to 2022 (remote)

-Provide enterprise support for B2B2C Saas startup via email and phone.
+Provide enterprise support for B2B2C SaaS startup via email, phone, and screen-sharing sessions.

 - Reduced open support tickets from 1200+ to less than 400 in the first three months of employment

-- Research customer tickets using logs, FullStory, and queries of MySQL and MongoDB databases
+- Research customer tickets using JSON & XML logs, FullStory, and queries of MySQL and MongoDB databases

 - Communicate with product owners and developers regarding customer feedback